StevenLaczko/toki-pona-templeos-game/README.md

 o lukin sitelen e ni
 Read this first!

 This game was made in TempleOS, a one-man-made OS.
-It's very quirky, the creator, Terry Davis, suffering from mental illness during its creation.
-It's nonetheless a remarkable project, and fun to program in its C-like language, HolyC.
+It's very quirky.
+The creator, Terry Davis, suffered from mental illness during its creation and up until his death in 2018.
+It's a remarkable project, and it is very fun to program in its unique JIT-compiled C-like language.
 This game was made to run in Qemu, an OS emulator.

 ## Installation